kubeflow/examples/github_issue_summarization/04_querying_the_model.md

 [serving](03_serving_the_model.md).

-## Build the frontend docker image
+## Build the front-end docker image

-To build the frontend docker image, issue the following commands:
+To build the front-end docker image, issue the following commands:

 ```commandline
 cd docker
 docker build -t gcr.io/gcr-repository-name/issue-summarization-ui:0.1 .
 ```

-## Store the frontend docker image
+## Store the front-end docker image

-To store the doecker image in a location accessible to GKE, push it to the container registry of your choice.
+To store the docker image in a location accessible to GKE, push it to the container registry of your choice.
 Here, it is pushed to Google Container Registry.

 ```commandline
 gcloud docker -- push gcr.io/gcr-repository-name/issue-summarization-ui:0.1
 ```

-## Deploy the frontend docker image to your kubernetes cluster
+## Deploy the front-end docker image to your kubernetes cluster

 The folder [ks-kubeflow](ks-kubeflow) contains a ksonnet app.
-The ui component in the ks-kubeflow app contains the frontend image deployment.
+The ui component in the `ks-kubeflow` app contains the frontend image deployment.

 To avoid rate-limiting by the GitHub API, you will need an [authentication token](https://github.com/ksonnet/ksonnet/blob/master/docs/troubleshooting.md) stored in the form of an environment variable `${GITHUB_TOKEN}`.
 The token does not require any permissions and is only used to prevent anonymous API calls.